B. J. Ryan: Professional career

-Minor Leagues and Cincinnati Reds
+Cincinnati Reds

-The Cincinnati Reds selected Ryan in the 17th round as a pitcher, with the 500th overall selection, of the 1998 MLB Draft.
-The Reds assigned Ryan to the Billings Mustangs of the Rookie-level Pioneer League, where he made 14 appearances before he was promoted to the Charleston Alley Cats of the low-A South Atlantic League.
+The Cincinnati Reds selected Ryan in the 17th round as a pitcher, with the 500th overall selection, of the 1998 MLB draft.
+The Reds assigned Ryan to the Billings Mustangs of the rookie-level Pioneer League, where he made 14 appearances before he was promoted to the Charleston Alley Cats of the Low-A South Atlantic League.
 He earned yet another promotion before the season ended to the Chattanooga Lookouts of the Southern League finishing the year with a 2.06 ERA in 33 games with 10 saves.
-In 1999, he began the season with Chattanooga, but was promoted to the Indianapolis Indians of the Class AAA International League.
+In 1999, he began the season with Chattanooga, but was promoted to the Indianapolis Indians of the Triple-A International League.

 The Reds added Ryan to their 40-man roster on July 28, 1999, to use him in the bullpen.
 He made his major league debut that same day, logging two innings, walking one and giving up four hits.

 Baltimore Orioles

 On July 31, 1999, Ryan was traded to the Baltimore Orioles with Jacobo Sequea for Juan Guzmán and cash.
 Ryan started his career as a left-handed specialist.
 His inability to command his pitches, combined with a history of difficulty facing right-handed batters, prevented him from acquiring a larger role in the bullpen.
 However, his eccentric, three-quarter, slingshot-like delivery made him a dominant force against left-handed batters.

 On May 1, 2003, Ryan logged an unusual accomplishment: he won a game without throwing a pitch.
-Ryan's first throw was to first base where he picked off Detroit Tigers' Omar Infante to end the inning.
+Ryan's first throw was to first base where he picked off the Detroit Tigers' Omar Infante to end the inning.
 The Orioles took the lead in the next half-inning and Ryan was relieved to begin the half-inning after that.

 During his prime, Ryan was able to not only control his pitches, but also add tailing movement to his low-90s fastball.
 This movement, combined with his devastating slider, helped his success rate against right-handed batters.
 During his years with Baltimore, he translated this success into a larger role in the Orioles' bullpen.
 By the middle of 2004, he secured the primary setup role.
 By the end of the year, he took Jorge Julio's job as the closer.

 In 2005, Ryan had a spectacular season as closer for Baltimore, going 1–4 with a 2.43 ERA while converting 36 of 41 save opportunities in 69 relief appearances.
 He was also named to the All-Star Game for the first time in his career.